ethanstrominger/calendargroup/agenda.md

 - Set Ethan's keyboard (for use with Windows remotely)
 - Ethan restart computer before meeting (if still having problems after moving it from floor)
 - Open timers (and modify if needed)
+- Open VS Code and in Terminal type npm test

 **AGENDA (during meeting)**